The Catch (American football): Second half

-In the third quarter, San Francisco had another scoring opportunity when Dwight Hicks returned a punt 12 yards to midfield.
-The 49ers then drove to the Dallas 16-yard line, but once again they failed to score when Montana threw a pass that bounced out of Elliot's hands and was intercepted by Randy White.
+In the third quarter, the 49ers had another scoring opportunity when Dwight Hicks returned a punt 12 yards to midfield.
+The 49ers then drove to the Cowboys' 16-yard line, but once again they failed to score when Montana threw a pass that bounced out of Elliot's hands and was intercepted by Randy White.
 However, the Cowboys soon returned the favor with Danny White's interception to linebacker Bobby Leopold, and this time the 49ers converted, regaining the lead at 21–17 with a 2-yard touchdown run by running back Johnny Davis.

 One minute into the fourth quarter, Septién kicked a 22-yard field goal that cut the scoring difference down to 1 point at 21–20.
-Then Walls recovered a fumble from running back Walt Easley at midfield to set up White's 21-yard touchdown pass to tight end Doug Cosbie, giving Dallas a 27–21 advantage.
-Things got even better for Dallas when Walls recorded his second interception from Montana on the next drive at the Cowboys 27.
-Dallas managed to pick up a few first downs, but were forced to punt, and White's kick gave San Francisco the ball at their own 11 with 4:54 left in the game and three timeouts.
+Then Walls recovered a fumble from running back Walt Easley at midfield to set up White's 21-yard touchdown pass to tight end Doug Cosbie, giving the Cowboys a 27–21 advantage.
+Things got even better for the Cowboys when Walls recorded his second interception from Montana on the next drive at the Cowboys' 27-yard line.
+The Cowboys managed to pick up a few first downs, but were forced to punt, and White's kick gave the 49ers the ball at their own 11 with 4:54 left in the game and three timeouts.